Oil prices rise after sharp losses caused by U.S. stockpile surge

 The stockpile figures followed a report from the International Energy Agency (IEA) that forecast oil demand would fall by 29 million barrels per day (bpd) in April to the lowest in 25 years, and to just below 30% of pre-coronavirus global demand levels.

-The projected demand loss is far more than the 9.7 million bpd output cuts agreed by Organization of the Petroleum Exporting Countries and allied producers including Russia.
-A monthly OPEC report on the oil market is due at 1300 GMT.
+April’s projected demand loss is far more than the 9.7 million bpd output cuts agreed by the Organization of Petroleum Exporting Countries and allied producers including Russia for the coming two months.

 Hoped-for cuts of another 10 million bpd from other countries, including the United States, could lower production by 20 million bpd, although some analysts have questioned that number.